danmarchuk/Memorize/README.md

 The Emoji Memory Game is an iOS application implemented in SwiftUI.
 The app is a memory game where users match pairs of cards with emoji content.
 The game incorporates various features, including bonus time, scoring, shuffling, and restarting.

-## Code Structure
+## Code Structure (MVVM)

-The codebase is organized into two main files:
+The codebase is organized into:

+- **MemoryGame.swift:** Model that defines the underlying game logic, card structure, and bonus time calculations.

+- **EmojiMemoryGame.swift:** ViemModel is an intermediary between the Model and the View.
+Only the ViewModel's code itself can see the model

-- **EmojiMemoryGameView.swift:** Defines the SwiftUI view for the game interface, including the card grid, score display, and interaction elements like shuffle and restart buttons.
+- **EmojiMemoryGameView.swift:** View that defines the SwiftUI view for the game interface, including the card grid, score display, and interaction elements like shuffle and restart buttons.

-- **MemoryGame.swift:** Defines the underlying game logic, card structure, and bonus time calculations.
+- **MainMenu.swift:** View in which the user can choose the set of cards they want to play

+- **EditScreen.swift:** View in which the user can edit the selected set

 ## Features